Eddie Villanueva: Education

-Religious involvement
+Religious ministry

+Before establishing the Jesus Is Lord Church Worldwide (JILCW), Villanueva professed that he was an atheist.

 According to their church's website, Villanueva claimed to have "had a life-changing encounter with the Lord in 1973 while at the forefront of a leftist movement".
 At that time, he was also leading his family (and other families) in his home province of Bulacan in an uphill, protracted legal battle as he himself became a victim of a notorious land-grabbing syndicate.
 Five days after that "dramatic encounter with God", Villanueva was brought face to face with a miracle he could never forget: the land-grabbers were arrested and detained.

-On October 5, 1978, Villanueva founded the Jesus Is Lord Church Worldwide formerly named Jesus Is Lord Fellowship, "which started with just 15 members from his Bible studies".
+On October 5, 1978, Villanueva founded the JILCW formerly named Jesus Is Lord Fellowship, "which started with just 15 members from his Bible studies".
 In 2007, JIL stated it had "over five million members today in 18 cities in Metro Manila, 80 provinces in the Philippines and 60 countries in the world.
 Most members abroad are overseas Filipino workers and their families."